aleshaleksey/fansys23/07-magic-and-spellcasting.md

 Sometimes, when interaction with a spell or magical effect, it fails.
 Under certain conditions it fails catastrophically.
 This is known as "spectacular failure" or the "catastrophic cascade".

 **Catastrophic cascade on casting two spells**: If a caster tries to cast two spells at the same time, the process fails.
-If the instantaneous total MP dice of the two spells was greater than the permitted local maximum the caster must roll a Cha save vs the MP dice used + 13 that was used.
-On failure the spellcaster takes [MP dice total of spells] x d6 light damage.
-Entities within 10ft may make a Dex save for half damage.
+If the instantaneous total MP dice of the two spells was greater than the permitted local maximum the caster must roll a CHA save vs the MP dice used + 13.
+On failure the spellcaster takes [MP dice total of spells] x d4 light damage.
+Entities within 10ft may make a DEX save for half damage.
 Beware of exploding mages.

 **Catastrophic cascade when concentration is broken**: If a caster's concentration is broken, the spell dissipates and its effects end.
-If the number of MP dice used for a local spell is equal to the maximum permitted (1/3 of the caster's MP dice total), the caster must roll a Cha save vs the MP dice used + 13.
-On failure the spellcaster takes [MP dice total of spells] x d6 light damage.
-Entities within 10ft may make a Dex save for half damage.
+If the number of MP dice used for a local spell is equal to the maximum permitted (1/3 of the caster's MP dice total), the caster must roll a CHA save vs the MP dice used + 13.
+On failure the spellcaster takes [MP dice total of spells] x d4 light damage.
+Entities within 10ft may make a DEX save for half damage.
 Beware of exploding mages.

-**Catastrophic cascade on counter-spelling**: If a counter-speller's counter-spell roll exactly equals a caster's [SAT] (Nat + Base + Wis + 13), and the number of MP dice expended for the spell and counter-spell are equal a catastrophic cascade is triggered.
-All entities and structures within 10ft of the half-way point between the two casters take [the combined MP dice used] x d6 of "pressure" damage.
+**Catastrophic cascade on counter-spelling**: If a counter-speller's counter-spell roll exactly equals a caster's [SAT] (Nat + Base + WIS + 13), and the number of MP dice expended for the spell and counter-spell are equal a catastrophic cascade is triggered.
+All entities and structures within 10ft of the half-way point between the two casters take [the combined MP dice used] x d8 of "pressure" damage.
 The threshold = 18.
 Beware of exploding mages.

 **Other modes of spectacular failure**: Failing a "spellworking" roll when interacting with powerful magics, especially when disimbuing, can lead to spectacular failure.
 Further information is found in the ["spellworking"](05-skills.md#spellworking) rules.